Unity-Technologies/kubernetes-deploy/README.md

 # kubernetes-deploy

-A Go library for deploying to Kubernetes and retrieving status of that deploy.
+A Go module for deploying to Kubernetes and retrieving status of that deploy.

 Useful for deploy bots.